Life As an Automotive Master Mechanic

 The states with the most job growth for Automotive Master Mechanic are Utah, Georgia, and Idaho.
 Watch out if you plan on working in District of Columbia, Maine, or Kansas.
 These states have the worst job growth for this type of profession.

-Salary for an Automotive Master Mechanic
+Automotive Master Mechanic Average Salary

 The average yearly salary of an Automotive Master Mechanic ranges between $23,420 and $66,950.